 - The ACT corrections system

-Drawing from over 35 years of experience, Toora is committed to providing the highest quality comprehensive and integrated services to women in the ACT.
+Drawing from more than 35 years of experience, Toora is committed to providing the highest quality comprehensive and integrated services to women in the ACT.
 We pride ourselves on being innovative and forward thinking.
 We work closely with the sector and community to provide flexible, responsive and holistic services, which offer the best possible outcomes for all our clients.

 We are committed to providing culturally sensitive services in an environment where race, culture and other differences are respected and valued.
 Toora recognises that there are particular challenges faced by Indigenous women and those from culturally and linguistically diverse (CALD) backgrounds.